 16.12.095.C.
 Sanitary Sewer System.
 The applicant shall design and install a sanitary sewer system to serve all lots or parcels within a land division in accordance with the city's sanitary sewer design standards, and shall connect those lots or parcels to the city's sanitary sewer system, except where connection is required to the county sanitary sewer system as approved by the county.
-All applicants shall execute a binding agreement to not remonstrate against the formation of a local improvement district for sanitary sewer system to the development site and through the applicant's property to allow for the future connection of neighboring undeveloped properties that are suitably zoned for future development.
+All applicants shall execute a binding agreement to not remonstrate against the formation of a local improvement district for sanitary sewer improvements that benefit the applicant's property.
+Applicants are responsible for extending the city's sanitary sewer system to the development site and through the applicant's property to allow for the future connection of neighboring undeveloped properties that are suitably zoned for future development.
 The applicant shall obtain all required permits and approvals from all affected jurisdictions prior to final approval and prior to commencement of construction.
 Design shall be approved by the city engineer before construction begins.